Premium

 Story continues below this ad

-On the final day of the hearing, just before he was sentenced to 10 years imprisonment, his lawyers produced letters and videos to ‘‘prove’’ his Washington connections.
+On the final day of the hearing, just before he was sentenced to 10 years imprisonment, his lawyers produced letters and videos to 8216;8216;prove8217;8217; his Washington connections.
 The letters were all one-way, purportedly faxed by Idema to, among others, Rumsfeld and Lt-Gen William G Boykin, Undersecretary of Defence for Intelligence.
 There was no damning piece of paper signed by any Pentagon official.

 There was, however, convincing circumstantial evidence that during his eventful, three-month-long operations in Kabul, Idema was known to the international security forces.
-He went on three raids hunting for explosives with Nato-led peacekeepers, and handed over a man said to be a top Al Qaeda operative to the US military (who later said he was innocent and released him).
+He went on three raids hunting for explosives with Nato-led peacekeepers, and handed over a man said to be a top Al Qaeda operative to the US military who later said he was innocent and released him.

-‘‘If Jack was not authorised, why didn’t they stop him when he handed over the first guy?’’ asked the American defense lawyer Robert Fogelnest, who appeared for Caraballo. ‘‘He got into trouble because the FBI hates him—they have caught no one so far, and wanted Jack to reveal his Al Qaeda informants in Afghanistan.’’
+8216;8216;If Jack was not authorised, why didn8217;t they stop him when he handed over the first guy?8217;8217; asked the American defense lawyer Robert Fogelnest, who appeared for Caraballo.
+8216;8216;He got into trouble because the FBI hates him8212;they have caught no one so far, and wanted Jack to reveal his Al Qaeda informants in Afghanistan.8217;8217;

 Latest Comment